MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 - [Host pairs](#host-pairs)
 - [Cookies](#cookies)

 Advanced data sets are collected from observing the Document Object Model (DOM) of crawled web pages.
-Additionally, components and trackers are also observed from detection rules that are triggered based on the banner responses from port scans or TLS/SSL certificate details.
+Additionally, components and trackers are also observed from detection rules that are triggered based on the banner responses from port scans or TLS certificate details.

 ![Data Sets Edge Screenshot](media/dataSetsEdgeScreenshot.png)